 Completely Safe and Non-Toxic

 Crayola twistables are promoted as safe and non-toxic giving parents peace of mind when their kids use this product.
-Also, Crayola makes Silly Scents Twistable Colored Pencils that would surely be fun for youngsters to use!
+Also, Crayola makes Crayola Silly Scents Mini Twistables Crayons that would surely be fun for children to use!

 OK, What’s the Downside?